 Save-the-dates are usually much less formal, so this is your opportunity to let your style as a couple really shine, or try out a theme you love but are hesitant to commit to officially.
 Play with colors, motifs or fonts to create something that'll get guests excited for the occasion.

 Our favorite part about save-the-dates is that they aren't your wedding invitations.
 In other words, feel free to take a design risk, insert a little humor or choose a bolder-than-usual font.
-Most important, you want to create something that grabs your invitees’ attention and sets the tone for the rest of your wedding.
+You want to create something that grabs your invitees' attention and sets the tone for the rest of your wedding.
 Are you both foodies?
 Print your favorite recipe on the back with a sweet anecdote about the first time you tried it together.
-Having a destination wedding?
+Planning a destination wedding?
 Choose a fun map or travel-inspired graphic to get everyone in the mood.
-But don’t feel pressure to stray off the beaten path if you don’t want to—you can never go wrong with classic, elegant choices like engraved script or watercolor calligraphy on a pretty card that showcases your wedding colors.
+Don't feel pressure to stray off the beaten path if you don't want to—you can never go wrong with classic, elegant choices like engraved script or watercolor calligraphy on a pretty card that showcases your wedding colors.
 Psst: The Knot Invitations allows you to order free samples so you can check out your top choices in real life before comitting.

-We want to design them ourselves.
+We want to design our save-the-dates ourselves.
 Where do we start?

-If you don't have a knack for graphic design or calligraphy, don't worry—there are plenty of ways to design a beautiful, personal save-the-date on your own.
-Mountaincow.com offers downloadable PrintingPress software to help you design cards with text and graphics.
-Companies like VistaPrint and Shutterfly allow you to upload your own design and will print it on your choice of card (or magnet), then ship them right to you.
-VistaPrint and Shutterfly both offer extensive galleries of predesigned options too.
+If you don't have a knack for graphic design or calligraphy, not to worry—there are plenty of ways to design a beautiful save-the-date on your own.
+The Knot Invitations lets you personalize its predesigned templates by changing the colors, fonts and images to suit your style.
+(You can also request help with your customization—for free!)
+Meanwhile, Vistaprint and Shutterfly allow you to upload your own design and will print it on your choice of card (or magnet), then ship them right to you.
+They both offer extensive galleries of predesigned options too.
+And Mountaincow.com offers downloadable PrintingPress software to help you design cards with text and graphics.
 Though these are great places to start, do a little research online to find a downloadable template, design service or software that speaks to you.